hardcorebadger/indiestack/README.md

 ### `npm run build`

-Builds the frontend to the /build folder which is used for upload the firebase hosting
+Builds the frontend to the /build folder which is used for upload to firebase hosting

 ### `npm deploy`